-Alberta, Ottawa sign deal that reduces oilsands environmental monitoring | CBC News
+Alberta, Ottawa reduce oilsands environmental monitoring budget due to pandemic | CBC News

-Alberta, Ottawa sign deal that reduces oilsands environmental monitoring
+Alberta, Ottawa reduce oilsands environmental monitoring budget due to pandemic

 Deal says no fieldwork on Athabasca River, no water monitoring in Wood Buffalo National Park

-Alberta has signed an agreement with the federal government that makes major cuts to environmental monitoring of the oilsands.
+Alberta has come to an agreement with the federal government that makes major cuts to environmental monitoring of the oilsands.

 The deal, a copy of which has been obtained by The Canadian Press, lays out research plans for this year's field season under a federal-provincial program that oversees all monitoring of the area outside of company leases.

-Signed July 7 by top bureaucrats in Ottawa and Edmonton, it cuts funding by at least 25 per cent.
-The budget has been cut to no more than $44 million this year.
-It was $58 million last year and $60 million in 2018.
+Signed July 7 by top bureaucrats in Ottawa and Edmonton, it reduces funding by about 25 per cent from last year's budget.
+This year's budget has been cut to no more than $44 million.
+The approved budget was $58 million in 2019-20 — although about $52 million was spent.

 The deal says no fieldwork is to be done on the main branch of the Athabasca River.
 That means the program won't fund monitoring downstream of the oilsands even as the province considers proposals to allow the water from oilsands tailings ponds to be released into the river.

-The deal also says there'll be no field studies on wetlands, fish or insects.
+The agreement also says there'll be no field studies on wetlands, fish or insects.

 A pilot project gauging the risks posed by tailings ponds has been dropped.
 Water quality assessment in Wood Buffalo National Park — part of a response to international concerns about environmental degradation at the UNESCO World Heritage Site — is gone.